 Under normal circumstances, the Fund invests at least 80% of its assets in bonds.
 For these purposes, bonds include fixed-income securities of all types.
 The Fund primarily invests in a broad range of investment-grade bonds and fixed-income securities, including, but not limited to, U.S. Government securities, corporate bonds, taxable municipal securities and mortgage-backed or other asset-backed securities.
 The Fund may also invest in other fixed-income securities, including those of non-investment-grade quality (usually called "high-yield" or "junk bonds").
 Securities of non-investment-grade quality are speculative in nature.
+The Fund may also invest in securities having a variable or floating interest rate.
 The Fund may invest in fixed-income securities of any duration.
-As of May 31, 2023, the duration of the Fund's benchmark index, the Bloomberg U.S. Aggregate Bond Index, was 6.27 years.
+As of May 31, 2024, the duration of the Fund's benchmark index, the Bloomberg U.S. Aggregate Bond Index, was 6.09 years.
 For purposes of the 80% investment policy, the term "assets" means net assets, plus the amount of any borrowings for investment purposes.